Controlling Hallucinations at Word Level in Data-to-Text Generation: Introduction

-Interestingly, one can view DTT models as Controlled Text Generation (CTG) ones focused on controlling content, as most CTG techniques condition the generation on several key-value pairs of \textit{control factors} (e.g.~tone, tense, length) \citep{Dong2017reviews,Hu2017control,Ficler2017control}.
+Interestingly, one can view DTG models as Controlled Text Generation (CTG) ones focused on controlling content, as most CTG techniques condition the generation on several key-value pairs of \textit{control factors} (e.g.~tone, tense, length) \citep{Dong2017reviews,Hu2017control,Ficler2017control}.
 Recently, \citet{Filippova2020hallucinations} explicitly introduced CTG to DTG by leveraging an \textit{hallucination score} simply attached as an additional attribute which reflects the amount of noise in the instance.
-As an example, the table from Fig~\ref{fig:ex_input} can be augmented with an additional line (\verb|hallucination_score|, \verb|80 A first attempt towards word-level approaches is proposed by \citet{PerezBeltrachini2018bootstrap}.
+As an example, the table from Fig~\ref{fig:ex_input} can be augmented with an additional line (\verb|hallucination_score|, \verb|80 A first attempt towards word-level approaches is proposed by \citet{PerezBeltrachini2018bootstrap} (also \textit{PB\&L} in the following).
 They design word-level alignment labels, denoting the correspondence between the text and the input table, to bootstrap DTG systems.
 However, they incorporate these labels into a sentence-level RL-reward, which ultimately leads to a loss of this finer-grained signal.\\

 In this paper, we go further in this direction with a DTG model by fully leveraging word-level alignment labels with a CTG perspective.
 We propose an original approach in which the word-level is integrated at all phases: \begin{itemize} \item we propose a \textbf{word-level labeling procedure} (Section~\ref{sec:word-level-hallucination-labels}), based on co-occurrences and sentence structure through dependency parsing.
 This mitigates the failure of strict word-matching procedure, while still producing relevant labels in complex settings. \item we introduce a \textbf{weighted multi-branch neural decoder}(Section~\ref{sec:model}), guided by the proposed alignment labels, acting as word-level control factors.
 During training, the model is able to distinguish between aligned and unaligned words and learns to generate accurate descriptions without being misled by un-factual reference information.
 Furthermore, our multi-branch weighting approach enables control at inference time. \end{itemize} We carry out extensive experiments on WikiBio, to evaluate both our labeling procedure and our decoder (Section~\ref{sec:results}).
 We also test our framework on ToTTo \citep{Parikh2020}, in which models are trained with noisy reference texts, and evaluated on references reviewed and cleaned by human annotators to ensure accuracy.
 Evaluations are based on a range of automated metrics as well as human judgments, and show increased performances regarding hallucinations reduction, while preserving fluency.